 The next few steps happen outside of the clinic.
 Therefore they are mentioned only for the sake of completeness and do not need support in the clinic.
 Let’s review these steps quickly:

 - Once a sufficient number of samples have been collected, the external Lab will collect the same from the clinic for processing.

 - The Pathologist or Radiologist will then actually do the test at the External Lab

-Once done, they will record their the findings and observations at their end.
+Once done, they will record their findings and observations at their end.

-- Then they will transmit the results to the lab electronically or on email or as a paper report.
+- They will then transmit the results to the lab electronically or by email or as a paper report.

 The next step will cover what should be done once the results are received from the external Lab.